Major Gifts: All you need to know

 Revisit your prospect research practices and see if any changes need to be made.
 Our team is happy to grow along with you to show you how to take our platform to the next level of fundraising.

 iWave is fully customizable, meaning you can adjust the parameters of the platform to perfectly fit your organization’s size, mission, and current campaigns.
-Our new Multi-Lens Scoring feature allows you to search based on even more parameters, narrowing down your searches to the best matches with more accuracy than ever.
+Our new Multi-Lens Modeling feature allows you to search based on even more parameters, narrowing down your searches to the best matches with more accuracy than ever.

 Have you screened your current donors?
 By segmenting and rescreening your already existing donors on a regular basis you may find opportunities for them to support you further.